GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_II.md

 <a id="0"></a>
 # 0. Workspace outline/Introduction

-Your folder or workspace does not have to look like this.
-It's just given to you so you can follow along the demo.

-Starting input data = `FILTERED_demofile/FILTERED.test{.bed,bim,fam}`
+Welcome to module II of GP2 Bioinformatics Course.
+Please note that this markdown notebook is designed to be followed along with the video lesson.

 Our folder structure is as follows: